pathmodel/pathmodel/README.rst

 	pathmodel test -o output_folder

-This will create an output folder containing:
+This will create an output folder containing the inference results for the sterol and the MAA pathways:

 .. code-block:: text